WillTDA/File-System-DB/README.md

 💿 File System DB 💿
 </h1>

-A Lightweight, Synchronous, Key-Value Based JSON File Database System.
+File System DB (or "FSDB" for short) is a Lightweight, Synchronous, Key-Value Based JSON File Database System.

 **Please Note:** This package saves data persistently.
 This means that this will not work on places like Heroku and similar services.